meshellg/ideal-giggle/src/posts/2021-07-16-osole-mio-vegan-tortellini-sauces.md

 ---
 title: "O'Sole Mio Vegan Tortellini & Sauces"
 date: "2021-07-16"
-categories:
+tags:
-  - "toronto-2"
+  - "toronto"
-coverImage: "O-Sole-Mio-Preprared-Tortellini.jpg"
+coverImage: O-Sole-Mio-Preprared-Tortellini.jpg
 ---

 I recently spotted [O'Sole Mio](https://www.osolemio.ca) Vegan Tortellini, Rosee, and Alfredo sauce while placing an online grocery order from Metro.
 O'Sole Mio is a family owned company started in the 90's based in Quebec that makes a variety of fresh pastas and frozen entrees - they currently have four new vegan offerings, and we've tried three of them so far.
 Here are the packages, the nutritional information as of 07/14/2021, and some of our thoughts on each.